banderson501/InventoryAPI/ReadMe.txt

 ?
 InventoryExpiryService.exe –install
-o	You can the Services utility to verify that the InventoryExpiryService is running. o	On each interval the service will use the InventoryRepository to enumerate all of the inventory items and check the expiration date of each one. o	If an item has expired a message is written to the ServiceLog.txt file bin\debug directory. o	To uninstall the service use this command
+o	You can the Services utility to verify that the InventoryExpiryService is running. o	On each interval the service will use the InventoryRepository to enumerate all of the inventory items and check the expiration date of each one. o	If an item has expired a message is written to the c:\ServiceLog.txt file bin\debug directory. – Don’t have the logging working yet when run this way.
+See above. o	To uninstall the service use this command
 ?
 InventoryExpiryService.exe –uninstall
 Notes